ipfs-search/dweb-search-frontend/README.md

 This build uses an API to check nsfw content.

 The default API endpoint to is: https://api.ipfs-search.com/nsfw/ .
-This can be overridden by injecting `process.env.NSFW_API` into webpack (e.g. with --define)
+This can be overridden by injecting `process.env.NSFW_API`

 The API call should be: `<process.env.NSFW_API><CID>`, so e.g.